belalmedhat/Python-R-Multi-Omics-packages-tutorial/README.md

 27-Exploratory analysis of transcriptomics data in R.
 28-Systems Biology and Biotechnology Specialization.

-To access the links go to the file named links in the list of files above.
+To access the links go to the file named "Links for online multi-omics textbooks tutorials and packages" in the list of files above.

 Soon other types of resoruces like Video tutorials, textbooks, and code tutorials will be added in a separate files.